mjibril/react-crud-admin/README.md

 | `object`           | `null`        | Current object to be edited (or created) in the add/change view    |
 | `selected_objects` | Empty set     | The `Set` class a wrapper around `array` that implements set logic |

-Care must be taken note to override the state object values especially at initialization stages e.g. in the constructor or `component_will_mount` .
+Care must be taken note to override the state object values especially at initialization stages e.g. in the constructor or `component_will_mount`.
+It is always necessary to call `super()` as the first statement in the constructor.

 ### Progress Indicator